 While using our website, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 Personally identifiable information may include, but is not limited to your name and contact details ("Personal Information").

 A. Personal Information Collection

-Subject to this Policy, upReach will treat as confidential the Personal Information that it collects about you. upReach may collect the following categories of Personal Information:
+Subject to this Notice, upReach will treat as confidential the personal information that it collects about you. upReach may collect the following categories of personal information:

-(2) For supporters, including employers, mentors, volunteers, donors and subscribers: Your name, contact information, employment information, information relating to your or your employees’ relationship with Associates and your bank or card details if applicable.
+(3) For supporters, including employers, mentors, volunteers, donors, subscribers, and any other interested party: Your name, contact information, employment information, information relating to your or your employees’ relationship with Associates and your bank or card details if applicable.